HezV1/oldblog/_posts/2022-09-10-Nibbles-Part1.md

 The script only added the `http-server-header` line, which doesn't tell us anything we didn't already know.

 Regarding our recon phase, we've got a good amount of info about what is on the host.
 So the next step is more recon.
-We will dive into the services we identified and do more detailed recon, starting with the web server.
+We will dive into the identified services and do more detailed recon, starting with the web server.